 These prices are based on the Higher Rate Motability Component.
 Pricing and offers are correct at the date of publication and are subject to confirmation.
 Pricing may not be accurate as pricing is updated quarterly.
 Unless otherwise stated, metallic paint at extra cost.
 Library image for illustration purposes only.

-Front + rear carpet mats, Electric front windows, Rear electric windows, Rear windscreen washer and wiper with interval delay, Heat insulating glass in side and rear windows, Heat insulating glass windscreen...
+Front + rear carpet mats in recycled material, Electric front windows, Rear electric windows, Rear windscreen washer and wiper with interval delay, Heat insulating glass in side and rear windows, Heat insulating glass windscreen...